 For the last 1.5 km of the longest distance in the whole athletics programme he was struggling, not only with Robert Korzeniowski but with the heat as well.
 Exhausted and practically out of his mind, he collided with the barriers on the course and nearly fell down.

 “If I had fallen,” Nizhegorodov admitted, “I would not have been capable of getting up.
 So I grabbed all the consciousness I had left and managed to go on.”

-He had felt that he was on the verge of dying 8 kilometres before the finishing line.
-The 35 degree heat and the 80 percent humidity taking a heavy toll on a guy who was more used to cold weather.
+He had felt that he was on the verge of dying eight kilometres before the finishing line, the 35-degree heat and the 80 percent humidity taking a heavy toll on a man who was more used to cold weather.

 “It (the race in Athens) was like being in a steam bath, I’ve never experienced such a feeling.
 And I do hope I never will again.”

 Maybe the struggle with Korzeniowski, who was rushing relentlessly to his fourth Olympic victory, was too much of a good thing for Nizhegorodov.
 He tried his utmost to beat the Pole and due to those efforts the duo left a crowd of opponents far behind.

 So what was in his mind just prior to the finishing line?
 Only the words of his coach which had been shouted to him 2km from the finish: “Try it, be patient, you’ll do it!”

 Despite unbearable pain in every part of his body, Nizhegorodov managed to get up off the track after the finish, and was first approached by the gold medallist ‘Robert the Great’ whose congratulations couldn’t have been clearer: “The next Olympics are yours.”